tenzinkunchok25/AnimeLibrary/README.md

 </div>
 <div>
   <h1>Anime Library</h1>
-<p>Anime Library is a web application that allows users ad-free.
+<p>Anime Library is a web application that allows users to watch ad-free anime.
 The application provides users with access to a wide range of anime episodes and information about the top airing anime powered by Gogoanime and AniList</p>
 </div>

 <div>